lsst-dm/dm_dev_guide/work/backports.rst

 Backporting Tickets to a Release Branch
 #######################################

-So you have a ticket that you think should be backported to ``v23.0.0`` and/or be used for DP0.2.
+So you have a ticket that you think should be backported to a previous release.
 What next?

-1) First, add the label "backport-v23" to your jira ticket.
+1) First, add the label "backport-v23" to your jira ticket, replacing "23" here and elsewhere on this page with the actual release you're targeting.
+   To backport to multiple releases, add multiple labels.

-   This will flag it for review by the DM-CCB or the DP0.2 campaign managers.
+   This will flag it for review by the DM-CCB.
    Continue merging your ticket to the default branch (``main``) and mark the ticket ``Done`` per instructions in the normal :doc:`flow`.

 2) Wait for approval.
    The ticket will gain the label "backport-approved."
    A comment will be posted on the ticket that you may start the backporting process.
+   Backports are approved for all requested releases together.

 3) Checkout the release branch, ``v23.0.x``, for each repo affected by your ticket.